 Sir Henry's elder son, Sir Thomas Wyatt (sometimes called the elder to distinguish him from his son), was the foremost poet of the court of Henry VIII.
 He is frequently represented as belonging to a new breed of young, plain-speaking, and exuberant courtiers who populated the court of the new king, and who contrasted with the bureaucrats and money men who flourished under Henry VII.
 Although his reputation for evangelical religious views and for loose sexual mores distinguishes him from Sir Henry, he retained and built on his father's family and regional loyalties.
 His fate was closely associated with those of the Boleyns and of Thomas Cromwell, and his career as an ambassador reflected the growing international ambition of his king rather than marking a temperamental difference from his father.

 Thomas was born about 1503 and served as a sewer-extraordinary at the christening of Princess Mary in 1516, along with his friend and Kentish neighbour Thomas Poynings.
 Family legend has it that as a child he saved his father from an attack by a lion which he had raised, a tale which allegedly reached the ears of Henry VIII ('He can tame lions', he is reported to have said; Bruce, 237).
-Wyatt attended St John's College, Cambridge, the chief centre of humanistic learning.
+Wyatt is said by John Leland to have befriended him at Cambridge.
+He is traditionally believed to have attended St John's College, the chief centre of humanistic learning.
 He did not take a degree (confusion with John Wyatt has led many authorities to suppose he did), but the foundations of his later admiration of Seneca, Epictetus, and Horace were probably laid during his time at Cambridge.

 By about 1520 Wyatt had married Elizabeth (d.
 1560), daughter of Thomas Brooke, eighth Baron Cobham, thereby consolidating his father's position among the Kentish gentry.
 Thomas Wyatt the younger was born in or before 1521.
 The marriage was unhappy, and, if the Spanish ambassador (writing on 27 March 1541) is to be believed, the pair were estranged by the second half of the 1520s.
 By 1537 Elizabeth's brother George, ninth Baron Cobham, begged Cromwell to ensure that Wyatt made provision for his wife, which he was evidently failing to do.
 By about that date Wyatt had as his mistress Elizabeth, daughter of Sir Edward Darrell of Littlecote, with whom he had at least one illegitimate son, Francis.
 He later urged his son Thomas to: